MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_07-Manage_Azure_Storage.md

 ### Configure limited access to the blob storage

 1. Select your uploaded file and then on the **Generate SAS** tab.
-You can also use the ellipses to the far right.
+You can also use the ellipsis (...) to the far right.
 Specify the following settings (leave others with their default values):

     | Setting | Value |
     | --- | --- |